What is a concussion?

 How is a concussion diagnosed?

-To diagnose a concussion, your healthcare provider will probably ask you a variety
+To diagnose a concussion, your healthcare provider will likely ask you a variety of

-The healthcare provider will also want to know how the injury occurred and where you
+The provider will also want to know how the injury occurred and where you hit your

 You may also be asked questions to test your memory and asked to do certain tasks